auth0/docs/articles/rules/references/modules.md

 # Node.js Modules Available in Rules

 Rules run in a JavaScript sandbox.
-The sandbox supports the ECMAScript 5 language and the following Node.js modules and libraries:
+The sandbox supports the ECMAScript 6 language and the following Node.js (version 8+) modules and libraries:

 | Module | Version |
 |--------|--------:|